operator-framework/community-operators/docs/contributing.md

 A `bundle` represents a released version of your Operator.
 It is a sub-directory in the `package` directory named after the semantic version of your Operator which contains the  `CustomResourceDefinitions` `ClusterServiceVersion`.

 Each released version of your Operator gets a `bundle` directory.
 The `bundle` directory names correspond the [semantic version](https://semver.org) of your Operator as defined in `spec.version` inside the CSV.
 The version should also be reflected in the CSV file name for ease of use.
 It is advised that the `spec.name` field in the CSV is also the same as the package name.
-Follow the example bloew, assuming your Operator package is called `my-operator`:
+Follow the example below, assuming your Operator package is called `my-operator`:

 ```sh
 $ tree my-operator/